nanoporetech/cronkite/README.md

-    "fn:count": // Calculate the length of a `any[]` (JMESPath spec see `length` function) "fn:formatNumber": // Format a number with locale and units "fn:divide": // Divide two numbers and return the result "fn:jmespath": // Fish out values from Event payloads "fn:map": // Create a new object of key:value pairs "fn:mode": // Calculate the mode of a `number[]`
+    "fn:count": // Calculate the length of a `any[]` (JMESPath spec see `length` function) "fn:formatNumber": // Format a number with locale and units "fn:divide": // Divide two numbers and return the result "fn:mod": // Modulus two numbers and return the result "fn:jmespath": // Fish out values from Event payloads "fn:map": // Create a new object of key:value pairs "fn:mode": // Calculate the mode of a `number[]`